Two games, four teams, 40 players. Choose wisely, and you could turn $10 into more than $400.

 It’s been an okay start to life in the playoffs for Sam LaPorta, at least from an individual stat standpoint - I’m sure he wouldn’t complain about the 2-0 record.
 The rookie tight end caught all three of his targets and collected just 14 yards in the Wild Card Round against the Rams, but he did salvage the day with a touchdown in the middle of the second quarter.
 LaPorta couldn’t get back on the scoreboard again in the next round versus the Buccaneers, but he did rattle off nine receptions for 65 yards instead.

 The link between Goff and LaPorta has been tight since the start.
 The Iowa product has caught at least one touchdown pass from the quarterback in more than 42 percent of their 19 total games together, and only St. Brown eats up more of the team’s action through the air than LaPorta.
 Remember everything I just said about the potential game script for this one?
 If the Niners clean up like they are expected to, then a lot of balls will be force-fed to Goff’s second-favorite target in an effort to move down the field as quickly as possible.
 But even if that doesn’t happen and the Lions stick with San Francisco throughout, they won’t get there without maximizing their aerial attack.
-LaPorta isn’t as probable to benefit for any of this as St. Brown is, but he is next in line to feast in these conditions.
+LaPorta isn’t as probable to benefit from any of this as St. Brown is, but he is next in line to feast in these conditions.

 More context paints a worse picture, though: the 44 times San Francisco let its opposition into the red zone was the second-least in the league in the regular season.
 There are reasons why playing LaPorta is risky, and you should know that before you tie yourself to him.
 But I think he is in a good position to tally targets and maybe even see paydirt.
-LaPorta is my top Tier 2 choice, if you take the top three projected scorers out of the mix.
+LaPorta is my top Tier 2 choice if you take the top three projected scorers out of the mix.

 Tier 3: Isaiah Likely